talsma-ict/umldoclet/docs/README.md

 __Note:__ Version `2.0.0` of this [doclet] is a full rewrite as a [Javadoc 9 doclet][doclet], reusing only the internal rendering of `.puml` files.
 UMLDoclet v2 requires a JDK 9 compatible version of `javadoc` to run.
-For earlier versions of javadoc, please use the `1.x` versions of this doclet.
+For earlier versions of javadoc, please use the latest `1.x` version of this doclet.

-Doclet for the JavaDoc tool that generates UML diagrams from the code.
 Released versions can be found in the [maven central repository][maven].

 This doclet uses the analyzed information from the JavaDoc tool.